In boisterous Congo election, a longshot candidate plugs on

 Congo has never had a peaceful, democratic transfer of power since independence from Belgium in 1960.
 This election could be the first.

-The opposition fears that the long-delayed vote will be rigged in favor of the ruling party, and that Kabila's preferred successor, Emanuel Ramazani Shadary, has the state machinery behind him.
+The opposition fears that the vote will be rigged in favor of the ruling party, and that Kabila's preferred successor, Emanuel Ramazani Shadary, has the state machinery behind him.
 Kabila, meanwhile, has hinted he might run again in five years' time.

 Tshiani said no, it is time for a change.